 Winter is one of those seasons that you have to get through.
+It brings snowy weather, festive scenes and a new year where you can make resolutions and goals.
 Some people love it.
-It brings with it snowy weather, festive scenes and a New Year in which you can make resolutions and goals.
-Others don’t like it, because the weather can be an issue.
-Not to mention the illnesses you can get and also the feeling of low mood due to the highs of Christmas and then the lows of January.
-Feeling the pressure with money and such.
-It happens to all of us.
-However, you can prepare your home and life for winter.
-Making things much more manageable.
-With that in mind, here are some of the things that you can do.
+Others don’t like it, because the weather can be a real issue.
+Not to mention the winter blues, seasonal affective disorder or just the feeling of a bad mood due to the highs of Christmas and then the lows of January, aka the after-holiday mental hangover.
+It can happen to any of us.
+However, if you can prepare yourself, your home and your life for winter, hopefully, that will make things much more manageable throughout the holiday season and well into the new year.

 Image by Nick Collins

 Gutters causing leaks

 One of the first things you could encounter when winter weather hits are issues with your gutters.
 During the fall, you’ll inevitably notice that all the leaves will have dropped from your trees.
 There is a lot of debris, and you may have cleared it all in your garden or lawn, leaving it looking tidy and ready for spring the following year.
 But did you clear it out from the gutters?
 If you don’t, then this can cause massive blockages.
 When the rain starts to fall, it has nowhere to drain off, which can cause leaks due to the weight on your gutters.
 It can also cause blockages in your drains, which can lead to floods in your garden and affect your foundation or cause flooding if there are pre-existing issues.
 Cleaning the gutters and drain areas before the bad weather sets in will have them working the way they should and hopefully in good condition come spring.